RetroStack/2332_2364-ROM_Adapter/README.md

 ![Partly Assembled](/Latest/2332_2364_ROM_Adapter_Photo2.png)

+#### Bank Switching

-The adapter provides various configurations.
-Depending on your ROM used, only some pins can be configured.
+The adapter allows to bank-switch various ROMs.
+Depending on the size of ROM used, only some pins may be configurable.
 For example, a 27256 ROM has 15 address pins.
-The adapter exposes only 13 pins and therefore 2 additional pins can be configured.
+The adapter exposes 13 pins to the bottom pins and therefore has 2 additional pins which can be configured for bank-switching.

 **NOTE**: Keep in mind that the bits are active-low.
-That means if you want to set a 1 on a specific address, you leave it unbridged.
-If you want a 0, then bridge it.
+That means if you want to set a `1` on a specific address, you leave it unbridged.
+If you want a `0`, then bridge it.
 See below for more details why it was designed that way.

 **NOTE**: The board exposes the bits from right to left.
 If you prefer left to right (e.g. for DIP switches to match labels), then flip the address bits in the ROM or use the provided "f" versions of these.

-Here are some examples of available configurations:
+Here are some examples of available bank-switching configurations:

-#### No Configuration at all
+#### No Bank-Switching at all

 7. Clip off extension board on perforated line.
-8. Use solder bridges on the bottom to pre-select a character set.
+8. Use solder bridges on the bottom to pre-select a specific ROM.

 ![Assembled](/Images/Image4.png)